Quest 2 Learn 2025

 The speaker will draw from their extensive learnings, research and understanding of tech in education to delve into the purpose of education, and what challenges education is facing due to tech integration in curriculums.

 Led by 'youth visionary speculators', this session will focus on the futures that youth want to see and inhabit.
-A Youth AI Charter will be presented to participants, who will be urged to take action from their vantage points to make desired futures a reality for youth.
+Release of the Youth AI Charter: It will be presented to participants, who will be urged to take action from their vantage points to make desired futures a reality for youth.

-This session will present research on digital lives and AI futures, describing the pedagogy and the need for Youth Futures Studio.
+This session will present research on digital lives and AI futures, describing the pedagogy and the need for futures thinking in education.

-Reflections on Day 1 with some theatre to close off an exciting start to Q2L 2025!
+Reflections on Day 1 with theatre to close off an exciting start to Q2L 2025!

 Lorem ipsum dolor sit amet consectetur adipisicing elit.
 Esse repudiandae eum, beatae, sit reprehenderit quia tempore error nemo commodi non, a assumenda impedit ut maiores natus.